-Joana is currently completing her PhD in Biomedicine and Clinical Research at Universidade de Lisboa.
-She also holds a BSc in Biology and an MSc in Evolutionary and Developmental Biology from Universidade de Lisboa.
-Her work has been focused on the impact of non-canonical Wnt signaling in the collective behavior of endothelial cells — cells that make up the lining of blood vessels — found in the umbilical cord of newborns.
+Joana holds a BSc in Biology, a MSc in Evolutionary and Developmental Biology and a PhD in Biomedical Sciences from Universidade de Lisboa, Portugal.
+Her work has been focused on the impact of non-canonical Wnt signaling in the collective behavior of endothelial cells — cells that made up the lining of blood vessels — found in the umbilical cord of newborns.

 Physicians should be aware that milder and slow-progressing forms of Sanfilippo syndrome may not be associated with severe cognitive impairments and may emerge differently later in life, a study ...
 Read more